 Low-level waste includes items that have become contaminated with radioactive material or have become radioactive through exposure to neutron radiation.
 This waste typically consists of contaminated protective shoe covers and clothing, wiping rags, mops, filters, reactor water treatment residues, equipments and tools, luminous dials, medical tubes, swabs, injection needles, syringes, and laboratory animal carcasses and tissues.
 The radioactivity can range from just above background levels found in nature to much higher levels in certain cases such as parts from inside the reactor vessel in a nuclear power plant.

-There have been seven operating commercial facilities in the United States licensed to dispose of low-level radioactive wastes.
-They are located at (1) West Valley, New York; (2) Maxey Flats near Morehead, Kentucky; (3) Sheffield, Illinois; (4) Beatty, Nevada; (5) Hanford, Washington; (6) Clive, Utah; and (7) Barnwell, South Carolina.
-At the present time, only the latter three sites are receiving waste for disposal; they are regulated by the states.
+There have been eight operating commercial facilities in the United States licensed to dispose of low-level radioactive wastes.
+They are located at (1) West Valley, New York; (2) Maxey Flats near Morehead, Kentucky; (3) Sheffield, Illinois; (4) Beatty, Nevada; (5) Hanford, Washington; (6) Clive, Utah; (7) Barnwell, South Carolina; and (8) Andrews, Texas.
+At the present time, only the latter four sites are receiving waste for disposal; they are regulated by the states.
 The West Valley, Maxey Flats, Sheffield and Beatty sites have permanently stopped receiving wastes.
 Burial of transuranic waste is limited at all of the sites.
 Transuranic waste includes material contaminated with radioactive elements (e.g., neptunium, americium, plutonium) that are artificially made and is produced primarily from reprocessing spent fuel and from use of plutonium in fabrication of nuclear weapons.